 Due to the lack of high quality, large-scale human studies, researchers do not know how likely the candida diet is to be effective.

-Many factors can affect a person’s risk of developing Candida overgrowth, including recent antibiotic use or having a weakened immune system or certain medical conditions, such as diabetes or kidney failure.
+Many factors can affect a person’s risk of developing Candida overgrowth,

 As a result of these multiple factors, it is difficult to predict how dietary changes will affect an individual’s risk.